aws/sagemaker-python-sdk/doc/using_pytorch.rst

 to SageMaker InvokeEndpoint API calls.

 You can configure two components of the SageMaker PyTorch model server: Model loading and model serving.
-Model loading is the process of deserializing your saved model back into an PyTorch model.
+Model loading is the process of deserializing your saved model back into a PyTorch model.
 Serving is the process of translating InvokeEndpoint requests to inference calls on the loaded model.

 You configure the PyTorch model server by defining functions in the Python source file you passed to the PyTorch constructor.